The Answers to All Your Questions (almost)

 Yes!
 We are always looking to add more content to our line-up and would love to see your work.
 You can submit your comics to email@example.com with the following documents:

--4 completed episodes (size of the file should be preferably 5120px long X 1280px wide; the length doesn’t matter but the width should be 1280px wide)
+-4 completed episodes (The dimensions should preferably be 5120px long X 1280px wide; the length doesn’t matter but the width should be 1280px wide)

--Detailed explanation of the comic (including genre, synopsis, character bios)
+-A detailed explanation of the comic (including genre, synopsis, character bios) preferably in PDF

 Every year, we also host an international comic contest where the winners are not only featured on our site, but also receive a monetary prize.
 The 2017 World Comic Contest winner will receive 100,000 US dollars!
 Get more information here.